 How to make a complaint or raise a concern

-If you would like more information, or have any questions about this policy, to make a formal complaint about our approach to data protection or raise privacy concerns please contact the Information Governance Team of the British Red Cross:
+If you would like more information, or have any questions about this policy, to make a formal complaint about our approach to data protection or raise privacy concerns please contact the Information Governance Team:

 If you would like to make a complaint in relation to how we have handled your personal information, please follow our complaints procedure.

 If you are not happy with the response you receive, then you can raise your concern with the relevant statutory body:

 We are registered with the Information Commissioner’s Office as a Data Controller under number Z5379882.

 Our Privacy Notice may change from time to time, so please check this page occasionally to see if we have included any updates or changes, and that you are happy with them.